radikh/kvatyr/README.md

 ./kvatyr-Linux-x86 --port=8090 /home/user/folder_to_share
 ```

+When app is started you will see a message with a link to access kvatyr

 #### Fow windows

-I have no chance to test, so try to krun  somehow using cmd tool, sorry :man_shrugging:
+I had no chance to test, so feel free to explore and update this section.
+Open source innit? :trollface:

 # IF YOU DONT READ THIS NOTE - I'LL FIND YOU!!!!
 Security is important - so please read this text carefully.